SC

 Both describe the same transaction but from different angles.
 Use markup when setting prices.
 Use margin when tracking profitability in financial reports.

-If someone tells you their target is a "40% margin," never use 40% markup — it will set a lower price than they need.
+If someone tells you their target is a "40% margin," never use 40% markup — it will set a lower retail price than they need.

 Online Seller Pricing Guide